 - Parental Abandonment: His father is literally thrown under a bus (or, to be specific, streetcar) by the Black Legion (a splinter group from the Ku Klux Klan), and his mother is institutionalized.

-- Pimp Duds: Malcolm's and Shorty's suit-style of choice, until West India Archie openly mocks it.
+- Pimp Duds: Malcolm's and Shorty's suit-style of choice, until West Indian Archie openly mocks it.

 - Ripped from the Headlines: Though the events in the movie take place from the 1940s to the 1960s, Lee took great pains to remind audiences in the 1990s why Malcolm's legacy was still important to them.
 Fittingly, the movie begins with footage of the Rodney King beating played over Malcolm's speech, and it ends with Nelson Mandela, soon to be elected President of South Africa, quoting Malcolm X to a group of schoolchildren.

-- Take That: Two white police officers admit offhand that at least Malcolm X is faithful to his wife, unlike Martin Luther King, Jr. Due to the frequent comparisons between the two civil rights figures, the line prompts viewers to see all civil rights leaders as human beings and be more forgiving of Malcolm X's own imperfections.
+- Take That!: Two white agents of the FBI admit offhand that at least Malcolm X is faithful to his wife, unlike Martin Luther King, Jr. Due to the frequent comparisons between the two civil rights figures, the line prompts viewers to see all civil rights leaders as human beings and be more forgiving of Malcolm X's own imperfections.

-- Warts and All: The film doesn't shy away from the more controversial aspects of Malcolm X's life.
+- The film doesn't shy away from showing in full detail the more controversial aspects of Malcolm X's life and views.
 In fact, it seems to embellish his criminal career.

 - It also mentions Martin Luther King's affairs with other women.

 - We Need a Distraction: When Malcolm is about to give a speech, an audience member starts shouting loudly about another man trying to pick his pocket.
 When Malcolm's bodyguards leave their posts to break up the fight, another man lets off a smoke bomb so everyone will start running around in panic, whereupon the assassins move in and shoot Malcolm.